Hopobcn/FWI/GTC2018-step4.md

 OpenACC follows the same semantics as CUDA regarding streams.
 By default, kernels and memory copies are executed in the default stream which imposes serialization between kernels and memory transfers.

 Since all *vcell** kernels are independent between each other.
 And all *scell** kernels are independent between each other.
 We could launch independent kernels to different streams and we could achieve back-to-back execution.
 In the worst case, we can begin execution the moment after the previous kernel left some SM empty.
-In the best case (when a kernel doesn't occupy all de SMs), multiple kernels can run in parallel.
+In the best case (when a kernel doesn't occupy all de SMs), multiple kernels could run in concurrently.
 Another benefit is that we can perform H2D,D2H & kernel execution in parallel.

 OpenACC uses the clause `async` that requires a nonnegative scalar integer as a parameter.